labspire/NLTM-Spire/recipes/fairseq_preprocessing/README.md

 test_folder <path to the test folder>
 output_folder <path to the output folder>

-Make the train, dev, test flags 0/1 based on the requirement.
+Make the train, dev, test flags 0/1 based on the requirements.

-Also add/remove the arguments(--dialect_prep) in the data_prep.py script based on the requirement.
+Also add/remove the arguments(--dialect_prep) in the data_prep.py script based on the requirements.
 ```

 * This script will prepare the data in the fairseq format and store it in the output folder specified in the script.